Skip to main content

 Preparation:

-1. Place the bacon in a large stock pot and cook over medium heat until it is dark brown.
+1. Place the bacon in a large stock pot and cook over medium heat until dark brown.

 2. Drain, crumble and set aside.